KyleAMathews/proving-contraries/pages/reasoning-from-1st-principles.md

 ---

-Here in Silicon Valley, there's a meme going around about a powerful reasoning method.
+Here in Silicon Valley, there's a meme going around about a powerful way to reason.
 It's normally described as "[reasoning from 1st principles](http://jamesclear.com/first-principles)".

 Most reasoning, the meme goes, is done by imitation or analogy.

 We ask:

-* "what have I or someone else done in similar situations in the past and how does that apply to my current situation?".
+* "How do my past experiences apply to my current situation?"
 * "What would someone I respect do in this situation?"
 * "How would my mother discipline my child?"
 * "What would Jesus do?"
-* "How does my manager approach situations like this?"
+* "How does my manager approach problems like this?"
 * "How do other sunday school teachers handle off-topic questions?"

 Reasoning from 1st principles, by contrast, asks you to return to the